Home

 }

-We can then find the equation for the top coordinate:
+From this, we can derive the equation for the top coordinate:

 Here is the code to compute all four coordinates: